DrewClutter01/Custom-Crop-Guidance-with-AI/README.md

 [Potassium](https://extension.umn.edu/phosphorus-and-potassium/potassium-crop-production) is involved with the enzyme activation within the plant, which also affects the ATP production.
 In crops it also plays a role in helping regulate the exchange of water vapor, oxygen and carbon dioxide (the opening and closing of the stomata).

-[Soil p_H](https://www.nrcs.usda.gov/sites/default/files/2022-11/pH%20-%20Soil%20Health%20Guide_0.pdf) is an important indivator for the suitability of a soil for plant growth.
+[Soil p_H](https://www.nrcs.usda.gov/sites/default/files/2022-11/pH%20-%20Soil%20Health%20Guide_0.pdf) is an important indicator for the suitability of a soil for plant growth.
 According to the USDA for most crops pH of 6 to 7.5 is optimal.
 If the pH levels are too high are low, it can lead to a deficiency of nutrients

-[Humidity](https://www.pthorticulture.com/en-us/training-center/how-does-humidity-influence-crop-quality) is proper humidity levels ensure optimal transpiration, which is essential for nutrient uptake and effective photosynthesis, ultimately impacting plant growth and crop yield.
+[Humidity](https://www.pthorticulture.com/en-us/training-center/how-does-humidity-influence-crop-quality) ensures optimal transpiration which is essential for nutrient uptake and effective photosynthesis, ultimately impacting plant growth and crop yield.

-[Rainfall](https://www.nicheagriculture.com/how-rainfall-affects-crop-health/) it supplies the water necessary for plants to absorb and distribute nutrients, essential for their survival and growth.
+[Rainfall](https://www.nicheagriculture.com/how-rainfall-affects-crop-health/) supplies the water necessary for plants to absorb and distribute nutrients essential for their survival and growth.
 Additionally, it plays a role in reducing soil erosion and enhancing soil fertility.

 ### Modeling and Evaluation
 We recommend for our client to use the logistic regression model.
 It preformed quite well, 98% accuracy on the dedicated testing data.
 This model also showcased 100% accuracy achieved in 4 specific clusters, indicating perfect classification for those clusters.
 Additionally,l ogistic regression models are quicker to train and make predictions than random forest classifiers